rafaelmotaalves/what_up/README.md

 # WHAT_UP
-Social media app made to pratice nodejs and mongodb development
+Social media app made to pratice nodejs and mongodb.